raunaqjain/raunaqjain.github.io/content/jobs/Nulenta/index.md

 url: 'https://nulenta.com/'
 ---

-- Developed a resume parser in Django using REST API.
+- Spearheaded development of a resume parser in Django (REST API).
-- Built a machine learning pipeline to match and score job requirements with user profiles for automatic candidate selection.
+- • Built an end-to-end solution to match and score job requirements with user profiles for automatic candidate selection using a machine learning model.